 I think it'll be the third hour.

-I'll cover this coming up, last segment of this hour.
+I'll cover this coming up.

 A whole string of Texas counties and towns are going to declare an emergency of invasion and total collapse and call for aid from the state and federal government.

-Hope you'll share it, because Texas is calling for aid, and we need to listen to what's happening, because the collapse of Texas heralds the collapse of the United States and the designed failed system.
+Hope you'll share it because Texas is calling for aid and we need to listen to what's happening because the collapse of Texas heralds the collapse of the United States and the designed failed system.

-And that you would only save money by buying food then because food prices would explode.
+Speaking of that, that you would only save money by buying food then because food prices would explode.

 Exactly what I told you happened.